 With dazzling harmony, the building’s façade is the result of over three years of work.
 It took extreme attention to detail, to remove 4,000 pieces of ornamental iron from the exterior, which were taken to Alabama and recast to recover their original splendor.
 Once perfection was attained, they were reinstated at number 67 Franklin Street, the site of the construction.

-Built in a cathedral style, eight pairs of extraordinary duplexes with double height ceilings comprise the original building.
+Built-in a cathedral style, eight pairs of extraordinary duplexes with double-height ceilings comprise the original building.
 Open and breezy, the fluid interiors characterize the work of Shigeru Ban.
-The high ceilings, large windows and huge white spaces uninterrupted by walls describe the concept of “universal floor” at the Cast Iron House.
+The high ceilings, large windows and huge white spaces uninterrupted by walls describe the concept of a “universal floor” at the Cast Iron House.
 Created by Ban himself, the white matte lacquer cabinets with rounded lines are part of the design of kitchens, living rooms, and bedrooms, marking a contrast with the simple oak floors.
 These details make the space a real work of art.

 This work heralds a great success: the reinterpretation of history through innovative aesthetics.
 Cast Iron House is an impressive work.
 Perhaps its greatest charm resides in its joyful elegance. ■